Certificate in Pan African Studies

 ACADEMIC EXCELLENCE and SOCIAL RESPONSIBILITY

 The Pan African Certificate Program is grounded in the African, or African-centered philosophy and world view.
 The Pan African Studies course offerings are important to your development as a well-rounded student and as a productive American citizen.
 The courses provide an opportunity for students to discuss, describe, explain and understand the events, actions and experiences of Africa and the African Diaspora.
-To enroll, you must be admitted to The University of Akron as an undergraduate or post baccalaureate student, and complete a formal application in the Pan African Studies office in Olin Hall room 325 (330) 972-8427.
+To enroll, you must be admitted to The University of Akron as an undergraduate or post baccalaureate student, and complete a formal application in the Pan African Studies office on the first floor of the College of Arts and Sciences building (330) 972-8427.

 Students must be admitted to The University of Akron as an undergraduate or as a post-baccalaureate student.
 You must complete a formal application process to the program in the Pan-African Studies office in CAS room 126.
 Students need not be enrolled in the certificate program to take Pan-African studies courses.